Updated: 28th January 2021

 If you are looking to strike off your company, it would be wise to consider your potential right to claim director redundancy, among other statutory entitlements, before you begin the process.
 By opting for the strike off procedure, you could be relinquishing these entitlements without even realising.

-If you are looking to cease trading and close down your company, you may find that there are various options open to you.
-If your company is solvent, meaning there is no outstanding debt to creditors and is fully up to date with all tax and accounting liabilities, one option is applying to voluntarily strike off your company from the register at Companies House.
+If you are looking to cease trading and close down your company, you may find that there are various options open to you. ,One option is applying to voluntarily strike off your company from the register at Companies House.
 Strike off, which is also known as company dissolution, may seem like an attractive option as not only is it a relatively quick process, but you may find the financial outlay to be significantly less compared to formally liquidating the company.
 Despite this, there is an often overlooked downside to striking off which should be considered before you make any rash decisions.

 At a time when you may be at a crossroads as to your future following the closure of your company, a redundancy pay-out could make all the difference in helping you start planning your next move.
 It is important to note that if you own the company jointly with others, your fellow directors are also able to claim their own entitlements based on their eligibility.